shesophast/Circleproject/README.md

-# Circle Project
+# Circle Geometry Calculator

+# **Description**
 This program calculates the diameter, circumference, and area of a circle based on the radius provided by the user.
-When the program is ran, it prompts the user to enter a value for the radius, which is then stored in the variable circleradius.
-Then, the program substitutes the inputed value of the radius into formulas to find the diameter of a circle, the circumference of a circle, and the area of a circle, calculating each value sequentially.
-Finally, the program outputs the computed diameter, circumference, and area.
+It uses basic mathematical formulas and prints the results to the console.

+# **Features**
+* Calculates the diameter of a circle.
+* Calculates the circumference of a circle.
+* Calculates the area of a circle.

+# **Description**
+* Diameter = 2 × radius
+* Circumference = 2 × π × radius
+* Area = π × radius²

+# **Requirements**
+C compiler (e.g., GCC)
+Basic understanding of C programming